Secure Hash Algorithm 3, SHA-3

 SHA-1 is no longer considered secure.
 Marc Stevens, Pierre Karpman and Thomas Peyrin used the Amazon-powered 64-GPU cluster, dubbed The Kraken, to run freestart collision targeting of the SHA-1 internal compression function.
 Their process, The SHAppening, took just 10 days to break SHA-1.

-Google has announced that the Chrome web browser will warn users if a site is signed with an SHA-1 certificate, and Chrome will stop supporting SHA-1 certificates by 2017.
-Microsoft is following the same approach for Internet Explorer.
-However Facebook and Cloudflare are advocating a more graceful retirement so that browsers that are unable to upgrade to SHA-2 will continue to work.
+Google announced that the Chrome web browser will warn users if a site is signed with an SHA-1 certificate, and Chrome stopped supporting SHA-1 certificates in 2017.
+Microsoft followed the same approach for Internet Explorer.
+However Facebook and Cloudflare advocated a more graceful retirement so that browsers that are unable to upgrade to SHA-2 will continue to work.